franknoirot/franknoirot.co/posts/external-links-markdown-plugin.md

 ---
-title: How to Make All External Links Open in a New Tab with 11ty
+title: How to Make All External Links Open in a New Tab in 11ty with MarkdownIt
 layout: layouts/post.njk
 date: 2020-09-03T22:27:51.303Z
 description: We can make links that point away from our static site open in a